Love Your Block

 - $40,000 in funding for program implementation and volunteer-led mini-grant projects.

 - $60,000 in funding to support a local, full-time Love Your Block Fellow from the community.
 The Love Your Block Fellow must have strong ties to the community being served (i.e., current resident or a previous longtime resident with active ties to the neighborhood) and have a track record of building local relationships.
+Working under the direction of the designated city lead, the Fellow is responsible for developing and implementing a robust community engagement strategy and project management of program activities.

 - High-touch training, coaching services, and programmatic support from the Bloomberg Center for Public Innovation at Johns Hopkins.